SumoLogic/sumologic-documentation/blog-cse/2023-06-20-application-update.md

 CSE will include a set of Outlier Rules out of the box.
 These rules can be tuned and customized like any other rule type, and custom Outlier Rules can also be created.

 For more information about how to use Outlier Rules, see the online [documentation](/docs/cse/rules/write-Outlier-rule/).
-You can also see an introduction to the feature by navigating to a new Outlier Rule in the CSE.
+You can also see an introduction to the feature by navigating to the Rules page in CSE.

 ### Minor Changes and Enhancements